Vermont Fall Foliage Photography Workshop

 with professional photographer Loren Fisher

-Join Loren for this exciting photo tour of one of the most breathtaking destinations on the east coast.
+Join Loren for this exciting photo workshop of one of the most breathtaking fall foliage destinations on the east coast.
 Professional photographer Loren Fisher will take you on a classic Vermont experience designed to improve your photography skills while photographing the beauty of Autumn in New England.

 Loren will give you personal attention and show you how to take your photography to a higher level, whether you are a beginner or experienced photographer.
 We will meet for classroom instruction in Loren’s home, but spend most of the time shooting in the field at unique locations.

 You will have the opportunity to visit and photograph beautiful farms, a classic Vermont village and a private 600 acre homestead with ponds, flora and an amazing mountain-top view.
-We will photograph covered bridges, breathtaking scenery and enjoy a true small-town community pancake breakfast.
+We will photograph covered bridges, breathtaking scenery and enjoy true small-town hospitality.